g00dnatur3/http-rest-client/README.md

 Next Steps
 ------------------------------

-I will add this project to bintray and add more examples and tests.
+Add more examples and tests.

 Cheers!